SERAFIT absorbable purple (5/0) needle DS-15 70 CM box of 24 sutures - Serag & Wiessner (6O103213) - Delynov

 - Manufacturer: Serag-Wiessner GmbH & Co.
 KG.

-What is the SERAFIT absorbable violet suture (5/0)?
+What is the violet absorbable SERAFIT (5/0)?

 What are the technical characteristics of the DS-15 needle?